Average Lifespan of a Ragdoll Cat

 Something to remember about averages is that they are taken from a large crop of numbers.
 In other words, you have cats that die before 9 years of age and cats that die when they are older than 15 years old.

 How Long Does a Ragdoll Cat Live?

-Regardless, I would always estimate around 15 years old if you are considering adopting a kitten because that kitty will be with you a long time and if you don’t see stability in your life, then it might not be the right time to adopt a cat.
+Regardless, I would always estimate around 15 years old if you consider adopting a kitten.
+That kitty will be with you for a long time, and if you don’t see stability in your life, then it might not be the right time to adopt a cat.

-No one wants to think about their kitty passing on, but it is a part of life and a sad part every responsible pet owner must face.
+No one wants to think about their kitty passing on, but it is a part of life and a sad part that every responsible pet owner must face.

 As your cat ages, you may be considering what you will do when they pass – how will you handle it?
 How will you commemorate their life?
 You might want to check out different pet burial options if you don’t already have something in mind – that way it might be easier to deal with when the time comes.

 Important Numbers about a Cat’s Age

-It’s essential to remember that the age of 10 is an important hump in a cat’s life and that most Ragdolls do get past it and live longer than that.
-Most of them get to the age of 15, but some of them live well past that as well, like my Rags, who made it all the way to 19.5.
+It’s essential to remember that the age of 10 is a significant hump in a cat’s life and that most Ragdolls do get past it and live longer.
+Most of them reach the age of 15.
+But some live well past that, like my Rags, who made it all the way to 19.5.

 Factors that Influence Longevity in Ragdoll Cats

 When you hear a lifespan of up to 15 years, and even more, this means how long your cat could live if all goes well.
 But, unfortunately, plenty of things can leave a significant mark on a cat’s body and either expand its life or shorten it.